This page was last updated September 19th, 2020, and is current for FC2021.

-Costumes, Clothing, and Behavior
+Costumes, Clothing, Behavior, and Safety

 In case of any dispute, FC Executive Staff has final say over what constitutes appropriate attire and behavior in convention space and events.
 If you have any questions or need help understanding these guidelines, please email email@example.com.

 Harassment and Assault

 “No” means no. “Stop” means stop.
 “Go away” means go away.
-If someone won’t understand these simple rules, please contact FLARE.
+If someone won’t understand these simple rules, please contact convention operations.

 Harassment is any behavior that intentionally annoys or alarms another person.
 Unintentional or misinterpreted behaviors may also cause feelings of harassment.
-This includes unwanted physical or verbal contact, following someone in a public area without a legitimate reason, or threatening physical violence.
+This includes unwanted contact, following someone in a public area without a legitimate reason, or threatening physical violence.
 Offenders may lose their badges and the matter may be referred to the proper law enforcement authorities.
-If you are being harassed, we strongly encourage you to immediately contact FLARE through a nearby convention volunteer.
+If you are being harassed, we strongly encourage you to immediately contact the FC Exec Team through a nearby convention volunteer.

 Buying and Selling

-Photography and Video
+Screenshots and Video

 Photography or videography for the purpose of sale or publication to the press is expressly forbidden unless written permission has been obtained from AAE, Inc. in accordance with its press policy.
 Individuals may take pictures and videotapes for private viewing or sharing with friends.
 We ask our attendees to be courteous to those they wish to take pictures of, especially if you wish to place those pictures or video clips onto any internet archive.
 In this case, please ask your subjects for their explicit permission to do this.